wetransform-os/dockup/README.md

 * **GPG_PASSPHRASE** - the passphrase needed to access the private key

+## Notifications

+To enable notifications for backups you can use the following environment variables:

+* **NOTIFY_BACKUP_SUCCESS** - set to `true` to enable notifications on backup success
+* **NOTIFY_BACKUP_FAILURE** - set to `true` to enable notifications on backup failure

+**In addition, you need to configure a notification method.**

+Currently supported are the following notifications methods:

+### Slack

+To configure Slack notifications you need to set at least the `NOTIFY_SLACK_WEBHOOK_URL` environment variable.
+Create an *Incoming Webhook* as a new integration in Slack and put the Webhook URL in here.

 ## Local testing

 There is a handy script `./test-backup.sh` you can use for local testing.